Dino P. Christenson

 Education: Ph.D., Ohio State University; B.A., University of Michigan

-Christenson studies American political behavior and quantitative methods with a focus on the context in which individuals and organizations receive and react to political information.
-His recent work explores campaign dynamics in the early stages of presidential primary elections, the coalition behavior of interest groups, and public opinion and the media environment of institutional outcomes.
-More generally, his research in American politics concerns voting behavior, political psychology, political communication and public opinion.
-He has broad methodological interests as well, including survey research design, longitudinal data models, Bayesian analysis, social network analysis and causal inference.
-His articles have appeared in American Political Science Review, American Journal of Political Science, Political Behavior, and Social Networks, among other outlets.
-His work has been supported by grants from the National Science Foundation, the Hariri Institute and the Dirksen Congressional Center.
+Christenson studies American political behavior and quantitative methods.
+His recent work explores presidential voting behavior, campaign dynamics in primary elections, the coalition behavior of interest groups, and public opinion and the media environment of institutional outcomes.
+His articles have appeared in American Political Science Review, American Journal of Political Science, Political Analysis, Political Behavior, and Social Networks, among other outlets.
+His work has received the Editors’ Choice Article Award from Political Analysis, the Best Article Award by the Law & Courts Section of APSA, as well as the Best Article Award from Political Research Quarterly.
+He is coauthor of The Myth of the Imperial Presidency: How Public Opinion Checks the Unilateral Executive (University of Chicago Press, 2020) and Applied Social Science Methodology: An Introductory Guide (Cambridge University Press, 2017).
+His work has been supported by grants from the National Science Foundation, the National Institutes of Health, the Hariri Institute, and the Dirksen Congressional Center.

-Advanced Techniques in Political Analysis: Maximum Likelihood Estimation (PO 843)
+Political Analysis via Maximum Likelihood Estimation (PO 843)

 American Elections and Voting Behavior (PO 511)